golang-design/history/README.md

 synchronization primitives, race detector, and blocking profiler that related to the Go runtime.
 Austin was an intern at Google who worked on the Go project in the early days while pursuing a Ph.
-D. Later, he joined the Go team after his academic career.
+D. Later, he joined the Go team after his academic career and work together with Rick Hudson for the Go's concurrent GC and the current Go linker.
 Now, he is leading the Compiler/Runtime team for Go.
+Keith and David together focus on the Go's compiler backend, notably the current SSA backend.
+Michael is a recent new comer to the Go team, his work mainly in the runtime memory system such as memory allocator and runtime metrics.

 - Dmitry Vyukov (Дмитрий Вьюков).
 [Website](http://www.1024cores.net/), [GitHub](https://github.com/dvyukov), [Twitter](https://twitter.com/dvyukov)
   + [talk/dmitry2014](https://www.youtube.com/watch?v=QEhpLb0UCfE) Writing a functional, reliable and fast web application in Go.
 Sep 25, 2014.